gs-nasc/gs-nasc/README.md

 </p>

 <p align = "left">
-  💌 If I need help with a project or want to expand your network, just get in touch: ⤵️
+  💌 If you need help with a project or want to expand your network, reach me anytime: ⤵️
 </p>

 <p align = "left">